 These records can prove invaluable for a bankruptcy trustee to look over, and should be prepared for a 341 hearing.
 A legal advisor can help a debtor gather the documents they need to provide for the trustee before these meetings.

 If you’ve been pushed into deep debt, you may be looking for a way back to the financial freedom you once enjoyed.
-To learn more about how we may be able to help you during this process, contact the Birmingham Chapter 7 bankruptcy attorneys of GREENWAY BANKRUPTCY LAW, LLC, today at (205) 324-4000.
+To learn more about how we may be able to help you during this process, contact the Birmingham Chapter 7 bankruptcy attorneys of [firm-name], today at [phone-number].